GavrilenkoA/Tm_prediction/README.md

     This will create a new conda environment named protdet_env and install all the necessary dependencies specified in the requirements.txt file.

-3. To launch the ProTDet tool and predict the denaturation temperature of a protein, use the following command:
+3. To launch the ProTDet tool and predict the denaturation temperature of a protein, use the following command in the ROOT directory:

     ```bash
-    python3 inference/predict_tm.py <fasta_file>
+    python3 inference/predict_tm.py <fasta_file> <output_file.txt>
     ```